-Permanent ingrown toenail surgery is recommended if IGTN’s are recurrent, or very severe.
+Permanent ingrown toenail surgery is necessary if IGTN’s are recurrent, or very severe.

-- A tourniquet is then applied, which will restrict blood flow to the toe temporarily to allow the procedure to be preformed.
+- A tourniquet around the toe, will temporarily restrict blood flow to the toe during the procedure.

-- In most cases a small edge of nail and nail bed will be cut and removed from the offending nail.
+- In most cases a small edge of the offending nail and nail bed will be cut and taken out.

-- A chemical solution (phenol) will be applied under the cuticle, to make sure the cells responsible for producing nail are destroyed.
+- A chemical solution (phenol) is applied under the cuticle, to make sure the cells responsible for producing nail are destroyed.

 - A dressing is then applied to toe, which will need to stay in place for a minimum of 24 hours.

-- The dressing must stay dry within this time, so if a shower is required using a plastic bag to cover the foot is recommended.
+- The dressing must stay dry during this time, it will be necessary to use a plastic bag to cover the foot when showering.

 The Podiatrist If Required Will Review You: